neondatabase/website/content/guides/fastapi-async.md

 Each endpoint follows a similar flow for interacting with the database.
 You will first get a connection from the connection pool, execute the desired query, and release the connection back to the pool.
 Since the connection pool is used as a context manager, the connection will automatically be returned to the pool after each operation.

-The common database flow goes as the following :
+The common database flow goes as follows :
 1. Getting the Connection Pool:
     - You inject the connection pool using FastAPI's `Depends()` function, which allows you to easily retrieve a connection from the pool.
 2. Acquiring a Connection: